isomerpages/mlaw-corp/news/press-releases/_posts/2014-10-07-Legislative-changes-tabled-to-establish-the-Singapore-International-Commercial-Court-and-to-update-the-regulatory-framework-for-the-legal-profession.md

 ---
-layout: post
-title:  Legislative changes tabled to establish the Singapore International Commercial Court and to update the regulatory framework for the legal profession
+title: 'Legislative changes tabled to establish the Singapore International Commercial Court and to update the regulatory framework for the legal profession'
 permalink: /news/press-releases/SICC-and-legal-profession-regulatory-framework-update
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 7 Oct 2014 Posted in [Press releases](/news/press-releases)